-A review of alleged FCA substandard care settlements indicates that the FCA has emerged as major tool for the federal government to enforce quality of care.
-The Office of Inspector General (OIG) working collaboratively with The Department of Justice (DOJ) continues to actively pursue substandard care cases (Office of Inspector General, 2014a).
+A review of alleged FCA substandard care settlements indicates that the FCA has emerged as a major tool for the federal government to enforce quality of care.
+The Office of Inspector General (OIG) working collaboratively with The Department of Justice (DOJ) actively continues to pursue substandard care cases (Office of Inspector General, 2014a).
 Healthcare organizations found to have substandard care, under the FCA application, can be subjected to civil and criminal liability accompanied by significant monetary penalties (31 U.S.C. § 3729A [1][g]), Corporate Integrity Agreements (CIAs), and risk possible exclusion from Medicare programs (Social Security Act 42 USC §1128, §1156).
-Providers must, therefore, take steps to mitigate potential litigation under the FCA for allegations of substandard care.
+Healthcare providers must, therefore, take steps to mitigate potential liability under the FCA for allegations of substandard care.